graybike/graybike.github.io/source/words/articles/2015-11-10-getting-better-at-project-estimation.html.markdown

 How many times have you started a project with some kind of assumption on the project duration, and how many times have you found that to be off?
 Pretty much everyone gets it wrong.
 What we can do to be better about it?

-One particularly notorious example of this in the US was the development of the [healthcare.gov](https://www.healthcare.gov/) website.
-Originally estimated to cost [about $93.7 million][93_million], the final cost [exceeded $2 billion dollars][2_billion].
-I'm not here to debate who was at fault or what went wrong.
-A quick google search will bring you plenty of that.
+One notorious example of this in the US was the development of the [healthcare.gov](https://www.healthcare.gov/) website.
+Originally, the project was estimated to cost [about $93.7 million][93_million], but the final cost [exceeded $2 billion dollars][2_billion].
+It doesn't really matter who is to blame for that drastic underestimation.
 My only point here is: whether a project is small or large, estimating cost is hard.
 Really hard.
 And almost everyone is likely to get at least part of it wrong.

-I'm going to explore some of the things that go wrong when planning & estimating projects, through the lens of my experience with software development.
-Much of what I'm going to cover are things that I've learned from people much smarter than me.
-I've just tried to distill it into a few points as I've understood it.
+I'm going to explore a few things that go wrong when estimating projects.
 Not everything thing here may apply to you, but hopefully you'll find it at least some of it useful.

-Above all, I hope to provide two things:

-1. A perspective for developers, designers, or project managers on where they could potentially go wrong when making estimates.
+Above all, I hope to provide a perspective for makers on where they could potentially go wrong when making estimates.
-2. A perspective for people hiring one of the above on why project estimation is so difficult.
-3. Some ways to avoid these delays, and have a more successful project.

 ### How does it work?

-Typically, when an developer or designer needs to estimate a project, she asks a few questions about the project and tries to learn a bit more.
-She may potentially try to break the overall project down into smaller pieces.
-She may also confer with a few other folks and play ["planning poker"][planning_poker].
-She might think about times where she's built something similar before and try to remember how long it took.
+Typically, when an developer or designer estimates a project, she might do a few things:

+* Ask a few questions about the project and try to learn a bit more.
+* Try to break the overall project down into smaller pieces.
+* Confer with a few other folks and play ["planning poker"][planning_poker].
+* Think about times where she's built something similar before and try to remember how long it took.

-Ultimately, though, the estimate is usually needed in a short amount of time, and she will be taking a shot in the dark to put some numbers together.
-She probably figures that any inaccuracies can be made up by burning the midnight oil and catching up.
-The strange part is she's likely pretty confident about being able to deliver the project in that time frame, despite the fact that she doesn't have much concrete evidence to prove the estimate will be accurate.
+Unfortunately, the estimate is usually needed in a short amount of time.
+She will have to take a shot in the dark to put some numbers together.
+She probably figures any inaccuracies can be made up by burning the midnight oil.
+The strange part is she's likely pretty confident about being able to deliver the project on time, even though she doesn't have much concrete evidence to prove the estimate will be accurate.

-This confidence typically comes from being overly optimistic, a type of [congitive bias][cognitive_bias].
+This confidence comes from being overly optimistic, a type of [congitive bias][cognitive_bias].
 But I'll get more into that later.
 First, a story:

 In Daniel Kahneman's excellent book, *[Thinking, Fast and Slow][thinking_fast_slow]*, he talks a lot about the psychology behind congitive biases.
 He describes an example where he and a small team were designing a curriculum to teach decision making to high school students.
 After working for one year (and making great progress), his team got together to estimate the remaining time to complete the project.
 They predicted that the project would take two years to complete.
 The project ended up taking eight years to finish.

 ### The outside view

-When estimating projects, people often fail to take into consideration is a baseline prediction to use as a comparison.
+When estimating projects, people often fail to take into consideration a baseline prediction to use as a comparison.

 Essentially, this concept is the fact that when estimating projects, we fail to consider what other similar projects (the "outside view") took to complete.
 To make the estimate, we draw solely upon the evidence right in front of us (the "inside view") to make a judgement.
-This is inherently flawed because we're ignoring actual evidence of a project's likelihood to succeed by drawing on a limited set of experiences.
+This approach often fails due to a lack of actual evidence from similar projects.

-Obviously, for many projects, not everyone has a baseline to compare to when trying to estimate a project.
+For many projects, not everyone has a baseline to compare to when trying to estimate a project.
 That's why clients go to the experts (that's us) to figure things out.
-We've worked on many projects like this, and we've seen others do it many times.
-We have a wide range of examples to draw from to make an informed judgement.
+The experts have worked on many projects like this and have a wide range of examples to draw from.

 This is where it gets interesting.
-Of Kahneman's team working on the curriculum, most of the members did not have prior experience working on a similar project, nor did they know of other projects they could compare to.
+Of Kahneman's team working on the curriculum, most of the members did not have prior experience working on a similar project, nor did they know of other projects they could compare.
 However, one member of the project did know about other similar projects, and how long they took.
 Yet, even though he did have this larger data set to draw on, he ignored it and made his first prediction based on his experience in the projet thus far and intuition. **He consciously ignored evidence that would help him estimate his project better.**

 Only once he was asked a pointed question about how other projects of the type fared did he come up with an accurate estiamte.